These days, numerous gadgets, ever-present Internet, TV,

 Our biggest expense is gasoline.
 Getting to trails and back

 can get quite expensive.
-Quality hiking gear costs a pretty penny too: hiking
+Quality hiking gear costs a pretty penny too:

 boots, hiking poles, hiking socks, emergency supplies, etc.